Skip to content

 The first statement, where a thread loops while waiting for canPass to become true, is inefficient: the thread unnecessarily occupies the processor.
 This is called active waiting.
 We can improve the code as follows:

-while(!canPass){ // wait for canPass to become true
+while(! peutPasser){ // wait for peutPasser to change to true

 }

-critical section; // here the thread is alone
+section critique; // here the thread is all alone

 The wait loop is better here: if the thread cannot pass, it sleeps for 100 ms before checking again whether it can pass or not.
 In the meantime, the processor will be allocated to other threads in the system.